AnthonyStiles/MultiDBScriptGenerator/README.md

 You need to have python installed with PyYAML

+[Download script with config file.(https://raw.githubusercontent.com/AnthonyStiles/MultiDBScriptGenerator/master/GenerateMultiDBScript.zip)

-Download the script and the config file (the config file needs to be in the same directory as the script)
+Ensure the config file is in the same directory as the script.

-Change the contents of the config file based on your requirements
+Change the contents of the config file based on your requirements.

-Run the script
+Run the script.

-It should generate a file in the same directory as the script
+It should generate a file in the same directory as the script.

-Open the script in SQL and run using SQLCMD Mode
+Open the script in SQL and run using SQLCMD Mode.